A Lower Bound for Light Spanners in General Graphs: Lower Bound for Light Spanners

 Next, to enforce approximate regularity, fix $d = \Theta(n^{1/k})$ as the current average degree of $G$.
 While possible, perform either of the following two steps: \begin{itemize} \item Find a node of degree $\le d/4$ and delete it from $G$, or \item Find a node of degree $\ge d$ and split it into two new nodes, with its incident edges equitably partitioned between the new nodes. \end{itemize} Since we remove at most $n$ nodes in the first step, we remove at most $n \cdot d/4 \le |E|/2$ edges from $G$ in total, so the total number of edges in $G$ again decreases by at most a constant factor.
 When the process is complete the average degree in $G$ is still $\Theta(d)$, with a smaller implicit constant.
 Since the number of edges and average degree both change by at most a constant factor, this implies that the number of nodes also changes by only a constant factor, even as nodes are split in the second step.
 Thus there are $\Theta(n)$ nodes remaining once the process halts, and so $G$ still satisfies the girth conjecture.

 For the last property (counting cycles), let $\pi$ be a path of length $2c$ with $e \in \pi$, and let $v$ be any other node.
 The total number of ways to choose $(\pi, v)$ is bounded by

 We then argue that there can be at most one $(2k+2c)$-cycle that contains $\pi$ as a subpath and $v$ as its antipodal node opposite $\pi$ (with exactly $k$ steps from either endpoint of $\pi$ to $v$).
 Let $s, t$ be the endpoint nodes of $\pi$, and notice that any such cycle can be viewed as $\pi$ concatenated with a simple $s \leadsto v$ path of length $k$ and a simple $t \leadsto v$ path of length $k$.
 However, there can be at most one simple $s \leadsto v$ (or $t \leadsto v$) path of length $k$, since if there are two such paths then they will imply a cycle of length $\le 2k$, contradicting the girth of $G$.
-Thus there can be at most one cycle of length exactly $(2k+2c)$ that contains $\pi$ as a subpath and $v$ as its antipodal node opposite $\pi$, and so our counting of choices for $(\pi, v)$ gives an upper bound for the number of cycles that contain $e$.\footnote{This argument overcounts each cycle, since there are several choices of $(\pi, v)$ that correspond to each cycle.
-This could be used to slightly improve or upper bound on the number of cycles, but this does not ultimately help our lower bound so we will not bother.} \end{proof}
+Thus there can be at most one cycle of length exactly $(2k+2c)$ that contains $\pi$ as a subpath and $v$ as its antipodal node opposite $\pi$, and so our counting of choices for $(\pi, v)$ gives an upper bound for the number of cycles that contain $e$.

+Finally, note that any particular $(2k+2c)$-cycle can be witnessed by exactly $2k+2c$ different choices of $(\pi, v)$, since $v$ can be any node on the cycle and $\pi$ is then the path opposite $v$.
+So the total number of $(2k+2c)$-cycles is